spearce-citybase/blog-demo/README.md

 #<ActiveRecord::Relation [#<Post id: nil, title: "Qui autem nulla itaque libero earum.">, #<Post id: nil, title: "Odio enim doloribus qui magni.">,...
 ```

+The benefit of `select` is that it returns a ActiveRecordRelation, so you can continue chaining scopes.

 ```
 Post.all.pluck(:title)

 ["Qui autem nulla itaque libero earum.", "Odio enim doloribus qui magni.", ....
 ```

+`pluck` returns an Array, not an ActiveRecordRelation.

+## count vs size vs length

+* `count` will make SQL COUNT query.
+* `length` will convert the ActiveRecordRelation to an Array and call `Array#length`.
+* `size` will check whether the ActiveRecordRelation is loaded.
+It will do `count` if it isn't, and `length` if it is.

+If your ActiveRecordRelation hasn't been loaded, use `count`.
+If it has (e.g. if its a preloaded association), use `length`.
+If you don't want to worry about this, use `size`, as it will always do the right thing.